MicrosoftDocs/architecture-center/docs/data-science-process/overview-content.md

 In most organizations, it's challenging to introduce processes.
 The infrastructure provides tools to implement the TDSP and lifecycle help lower the barriers to and increase the consistency of their adoption.

-With Azure Machine Learning, data scientists can apply open-source tooling as part of the data science pipeline or workflow.
-In addition, within Azure Machine Learning, Microsoft promotes [responsible AI tools](/azure/machine-learning/concept-responsible-ai?view=azureml-api-2), which helps achieve Microsoft's [Responsible AI Standard](https://blogs.microsoft.com/wp-content/uploads/prod/sites/5/2022/06/Microsoft-Responsible-AI-Standard-v2-General-Requirements-3.pdf).
+With Machine Learning, data scientists can apply open-source tooling as part of the data science pipeline or workflow.
+Within Machine Learning, Microsoft promotes [responsible AI tools](/azure/machine-learning/concept-responsible-ai), which helps achieve Microsoft's [Responsible AI Standard](https://blogs.microsoft.com/wp-content/uploads/prod/sites/5/2022/06/Microsoft-Responsible-AI-Standard-v2-General-Requirements-3.pdf).

 ## Peer-reviewed citations